JimTravisGoog/bigquery-reverse-geolocation/README.md

 </table>

-  10. create and run the Docker instance that pulls the data out of pub/sub reverse geo- encodes it and writes it to the BigQuery dataset you created earlier
+10.create and run the Docker instance that pulls the data out of pub/sub reverse geo- encodes it and writes it to the BigQuery dataset you created earlier

 <pre class=prettyprint>